code-423n4/2023-05-venus-findings/data/Sathish9098-Q.md

 ##

-## [L-] Even with the onlyOwner or owner_only modifier, it is best practice to use the re-entrancy pattern
+## [L-] Even with the onlyOwner modifier, it is best practice to use the re-entrancy pattern

 It's still good practice to apply the reentry model as a precautionary measure in case the code is changed in the future to remove the onlyOwner modifier or the contract is used as a base contract for other contracts.